Top Fun Things to Do in Atlanta

 Did you know that the aquarium houses more than a hundred thousand animals and several thousand species, all of which reside in 10 million US gallons of marine and salt water?

 More animals can be found at the Georgia Aquarium and they are spread out amongst all the exhibits.
 You can catch a glimpse of whale sharks and manta rays before walking in front of an exhibit filled with beluga whales and dolphins.
-You will want to make sure that you make the time to meet the sea lions.
+Make sure that you make the time to meet the sea lions.
 You can do so during the Under the Boardwalk presentation.
-You can watch the dolphins during the AT&T Dolphin Celebration.
+Then you can watch the dolphins during the AT&T Dolphin Celebration.

 TIP: Don’t forget to get your hands on sea life, with help of an expert, you can touch lots of sea creatures at their touch pools.